pi-internet-bridge

 Step 1

-Connect your pi to the internet and ssh into your pi or connect it to a display.
+Connect your Raspberry Pi to the internet and SSH into it or connect it to a display.

 sudo apt-get update